Australias Labor Set To Wrestle Victory From Morrison In Parliamentary Polls - UrduPoint

 Labor is only four seats short of the required 76-seat majority in the 151-member House of Representatives.

-Anthony Albanese, the opposition leader, has reportedly claimed victory and described the anticipated outcome as "an incredible honor."
+Anthony Albanese, the opposition leader, has claimed victory in a speech at a party event in Sydney, thanking Australians for "this extraordinary honor."

-"I think people have had enough of division.
-What they want is to come together as a nation, and I intend to lead that," he was quoted as saying as he left his Sydney home to go to a party event.
+"I'm humbled by this victory and I'm honored to be given the opportunity to serve as the 31 prime minister of Australia," he said.

+The 59-year-old career politician underscored his background as "the son of a single mom who was a disability pensioner who grew up in public housing," noting that it said a lot about Australia.